veronikakvr/deepof-umap-hdbscan/README.md

 conda create -n analysis python=3.9.23

+To install neccessary dependencies on mac: pip install requirements.txt

 Operate within Jupyter Lab or VisualStudio

-Ensure the above mentioned packages are at these exact versions as downgrading/upgrading will affect the HDBSCAN clustering perormance.
+Ensure the above mentioned packages are at these exact versions as downgrading/upgrading will affect the HDBSCAN clustering performance.

+python umap_hdbscan_pipeline.py --female_csv path/to/females.csv --male_csv path/to/males.csv

 #created by Veronika Kovarova, 2025